-The tiles are also fantastic, double sided with lovely detail and artwork, and i liked the slightly darker colour shade when compared to the bright glossy Silver Tower.
+The tiles are also fantastic, double sided with lovely detail and artwork, and i liked the slightly gloomy colour shade when compared to the bright glossy Silver Tower.
 These are good competition for Descent, which set the benchmark visually at least and certainly beat the blandness of Gloomhaven tiles.
-I also like the way larger tiles are only subdivided into two or three areas, rather than a whole grid of small squares, and these may well be my favourite tiles of any fantasy game.
+I also like the way larger tiles are only subdivided into two or three areas, rather than a whole grid of small squares, with really easy line of sight rules, these may well be my favourite tiles of any fantasy game.
 There are loads of cards for skills and items and it will take time to digest all the various options, and I have never seen so many different tokens in a game, there is a lot here to explore.
-I do have to say the kickstarter edition thick hero cards are superb, much nicer than the thinner retail ones, and this alone made me really happy to have backed it.
+I do have to say the kickstarter edition thick hero cards are so good, much nicer than the thin retail ones, and this alone made me really happy to have backed it.
 Also i received an extra purple token bag, and a card holder which are not essential items but the extra hero is really nice, and the hero cards may become sought after items.

-The next step is to get a feel for the gameplay, which is where it will ultimately stand or fall against my existing fantasy adventure games.
-The storybook approach looks great and will build a very engaging campaign, similar in style to Silver Tower and Hammerhal.
-The initial feeling i have though is that pride of ownership for content quality is near enough top of my list.
+The storybook approach is also great and builds a very engaging campaign, similar in style to Silver Tower and Hammerhal.
+The initial feeling is that pride of ownership for content quality is near enough top of my list.
 Whilst Gloomhaven has a great card mechanic and branching story, with good hero art, it does not quite give you the same excitement when you take the monsters and tiles out.
 Sword & Sorcery made me immediately want to show my son how good it looked.
-So far at least, i am very happy with this new game and my only disappointment is that i did not also buy Vastaryous Lair and the extra heroes at the same time.
+My only real disappointment is that i did not also buy Vastaryous Lair and the extra heroes at the same time as the kickstarter.